gatperdut/bg-partner/README.md

 The upper line will display "❌ Process not found." if no running instance of a game could be found.

-The next 2 lines are Linux-Only (they will not appear on Windows) and will indicate if the configuration steps from above were successful.
+The next 2 lines are Linux-Only and will indicate if the configuration steps from above were successful.
 If they were not, they will display "❌ ASLR is enabled." and "❌ ptrace is not allowed." respectively.

 Next up is the configuration in use.
-This will closely resemble your `bg-partner.json`, though individual keys may have reverted to the defaults if the provided value is invalid.
-The whole object might have been replaced, too, if, for example, you provided an invalid JSON.
+This will closely resemble your `bg-partner.json`, though individual keys may have reverted to the defaults if the provided value was invalid.
+The JSON object might have been replaced in its entirety, too, if, for example, you provided an invalid JSON.
 So make sure to double-check.

 As the bottom line indicates, BGPartner will shut down as soon as this window is closed.